-Higher education provides an opportunity to experience the richest expressions of both mind and soul.
-It is capable of communicating the most profound thoughts and deepest emotions, granting access to the essence of what makes us human.
-As a scholar and scholar-practitioner in higher education and student affairs, I believe that it is essential that students be given an opportunity to experience this enrichment, regardless of socioeconomic status, background, or any other factors of the past.
-Priority must be given to not only preserving and encouraging students educational development but also maintaining a consistent level of excellence within education programs at all levels.
+Higher education provides an opportunity to experience the richest expressions of both heart, mind, and soul.
+The environments of colleges and universities are capable of communicating the most profound thoughts and deepest emotions, granting access to the essence of what makes us human.
+As a teacher-scholar and scholar-practitioner in higher education, I believe that it is essential for students to be given an opportunity to experience this profession, regardless of their socioeconomic status, background, and/or other factors of the past.
+Priority must be given to not only preserving and encouraging students' educational development but also maintaining a consistent level of excellence and truth within education programs at all levels.
 Furthermore, I believe that education must always serve as a means to an end, the end being enriching and empowering others to succeed in life.
-I have a wonderful privilege and responsibility to pursue graduate school at Indiana University Bloomington, and I hope to utilize my knowledge and research experience gained to impact students' lives during and after their post-secondary experience.
+I have had a wonderful privilege to pursue my doctoral degree at Indiana University Bloomington, and I hope to utilize my knowledge and research experience gained to impact students' lives at Lee University.

-As a higher education administrator and scholar, I believe that we must embrace diversity, equity, and the inclusion of all students enrolled in higher education.
-In our interconnected globalized world, I believe that teacher-scholars and advanced practitioners must have an obligation to help our undergraduate students understand their cognitive meaning-making and social construction in life while in college.
+As a higher education administrator and scholar, I believe that we must embrace diversity, equity, and the inclusion of all students in higher education.
+As our world becomes more globalized and interconnected, I believe that teacher-scholars and advanced practitioners must have an obligation and commitment to help our students understand their cognitive meaning-making and social construction in life.
 Today, our students are changing daily to fit certain types of roles, norms, and environments.
-While Millennials and Gen Z often do not take time to reflect upon their attitudes or emotions in college, we as higher education and student affairs professionals must seek ways to combat this narrative or status quo by challenging individuals in both cognitive and non-cognitive domains during their four critical years in college.
-Practitioners must also provide growth-enhancing conditions that empower diverse students to develop a sense of self that is trusting and autonomous to which they can enter the “emerging adulthood” life (i.e., post-generation college students).
-Understanding the person is a long-term process that requires concrete experience, reflective observation, abstract conceptualization, and active experimentation.
-Furthermore, helping students to establish their identity involves reflection upon one’s family of origin and ethnic heritage as well as putting their self within a social and historical context.
-In other words, my goal as a scholar and scholar-practitioner is to help the academy recognize the value of the whole person concept in a more holistic and less linear matter.
+Despite the fact that Millennials and Gen Z often do not reflect upon their attitudes, dispositions, or emotions in college, I believe that we as higher education and student affairs professionals must seek ways to combat this narrative or status quo by challenging individuals during their four critical years in college.
+Practitioners must provide growth-enhancing conditions that empower diverse students to develop a sense of self and purpose that is trusting and autonomous to which they can enter the “emerging adulthood” life (i.e., post-generation college students).
+Understanding the person's intersectionality is a long-term process that requires concrete experience, reflective observation, abstract conceptualization, and active experimentation.
+Furthermore, I believe that helping students establish their own purpose, service, and leadership often involves deep reflection upon one’s upbring as well as putting their self within a social and historical context.
+In short, my goal as a teacher-scholar and scholar-practitioner is to help the academy recognize the value of the whole person concept in a more holistic and less linear matter.

 As I meet new students through my work at Indiana University Bloomington, I often hear a variation of students’ desire to change the world after college: “I want to be a doctor (like Dr. George Huntington) and to combat Huntington’s disease.”
 “I want to be a nurse (like Margaret Sanger) and to provide access to birth control in Sub-Saharan Africa.”
 Although these are beautiful goals students should develop while in college, I believe that undergraduate students must spend more time trying to be like Dr. Huntington or Mrs. Sanger instead of wanting to do like Dr. Huntington or Mrs. Sanger.